 Anything to get an accurate measurement before you cut.

 It’ll save you both lots of lumber, anguish, and frustration.

 If they’re open to it, teach them.
 Help them to become better communicators.

 If they’re not open to teaching, let it go.
 Just take on the extra work as part of doing your job better.
 It’s worth it in the end.

 #2 – Put it in writing

-I’m amazed by the great oral tradition that is upheld in many organizations.
+It’s amazing how much the great oral tradition is upheld in many modern organizations.

 I guess people find it easier to talk things out than to write things out.
 Maybe that’s why there are so many darn meetings all the time.

 But when you walk away from the meeting, you should ask yourself if the plan of action is really clear?